You know, we're always trying to help here on the EIP network.

 For a few months after he joined the race in February, it looked like the U.S. Senator from Illinois could do no wrong.

-His crowds are in the thousands.
+His crowds were in the thousands.

-His fundraising was into tens of millions.
+His fundraising was in the tens of millions.

-It had to come to an end.
+It had to come to an end, of course.

-Of course, the political media that built him up is now taking shots.
+The political media that built him up is now taking shots.

 He misspoke about the death toll from a Kansas.

-The only shots that Obama's getting are coming from the Chicago Tribune and the LA Times when they question whether he's black enough, or as in the case yesterday, whether he's too black.
+The only shots that Obama's getting are coming from the Chicago Tribune and the L.A.
+Times when they question whether he's black enough or, as in the case yesterday, whether he's too black.

-Uh if that's if they think he didn't take any shots over this, he did misspeak about the death toll from the Kansas tornado.
+If they think he didn't take any shots over this, he did misspeak about the death toll from the Kansas tornado.

-But it was mentioned, but I mean it wasn't on the front pages.
+But it was mentioned, but I mean, it wasn't on the front pages.

-They didn't run stories of what an idiot he is, like they would do if Bush had made such a faux pas.
+They didn't run stories of what an idiot he is like they would do if Bush had made such a faux pas.

-Story also says that Obama's campaign was accused of driving gas guzzling vehicles and his staff took fire for covering up some racy paintings before a fundraiser in an art gallery.
+Story also says that Obama's campaign was accused of driving gas-guzzling vehicles and his staff took fire for covering up some racy paintings before a fundraiser in an art gallery.

-A Kansas City TV station reported that some people were snoozing during one of his speeches, and that was just last week.
+A Kansas City TV station reported that some people were snoozing during one of his speeches and that was just last week.

 See, this is the difference.

-Obama's not getting criticized, he's not taking heat.
+Obama's not getting criticized.

 These are not hits.

-Intelligence operatives in the this now, this you know, this is two days or two stories in a week.
+Now, this is two days or two stories in a week.

 And now CBS revealed on Wednesday that intelligence operatives in the United States and its allied nations have sold Iran flawed technological components in an attempt to sabotage the country's nuclear enrichment program.

-In January of 2007, the head of Iran's atomic energy agency said after an explosion at the Natans nuclear facility that some of the equipment had been manipulated.
+In January of 2007, the head of Iran's Atomic Energy Agency said after an explosion at the Natan's nuclear facility that some of the equipment had been manipulated.

 The explosion destroyed 50 of the plant's centrifuges.